iadeelzafar/Spotserve/README.md

 **Choice 1**

-Connecting to a wifi network.
+* Connect your server device to a wifi network.
+* Client devices connected to the same wifi network, will be able to access the server.

 **Choice 2**

-Turn on the wifi hotspot from your device.
-This way, the server will be hosted using the ip address of your wireless access point.
-Other devices can then access the web server by connecting to your device's hotspot.
+* Turn on the hotspot on your server device.
+* This way, the server will be hosted using the ip address of your server device's wireless access point.
+* Client devices can then access the web server by connecting to your server device's hotspot.

 <p align="center">
 <img src="screenshots/red_background.jpg">